 Our Sages, shuddering at the consequences of misplaced mercy, have

-Now addressing the import of the Prime Minister’s foolish statement: Hypothetically, would anyone (even Golda Meir) suggest that, as a human expression of Godly Mercy, survivors of the Holocaust should have forgiven Adolf Hitler and his Nazi hordes, y'mach sh'maihem, for torturing and gassing their children at Auschwitz and other death camps, and, at the same time, should have also regretted that the Allies, in order to defeat Nazi Germany, were forced, not only to kill German soldiers, but, as well, to destroy Dresden and other German cities, thereby inflicting massive casualties upon Nazi Germany's civilian population?
-The answer is NO -- and not only because this hypothetical query concerns Nazis.
+Now addressing the true import of the critiqued Declaration: Hypothetically, would anyone (even Golda Meir) suggest that, as a human expression of Godly Mercy, survivors of the Holocaust should have forgiven Adolf Hitler and his Nazi hordes, y'mach sh'maihem, for torturing and gassing their children at Auschwitz and other death camps, and, at the same time, should have also regretted that the Allies, in order to defeat Nazi Germany, were forced, not only to kill German soldiers, but, as well, to destroy Dresden and other German cities, thereby inflicting massive casualties upon Nazi Germany's civilian population?
+The answer is NO -- and not only because this hypothetical query concerns Nazis, who constituted Evil Incarnate.
 After all, there is no essential difference between the Nazi masses and the Arab masses in their raw hatred of the Jewish people; there is only a difference, to date, in their success rate in annihilating Jews.
-However, it is distressing, indeed, that most Jews would dismiss, as morally perverse, a proposal of forgiveness and regret towards the Nazis, yet would applaud, as the epitome of righteousness, the Prime Minister’s infinitely more dangerous immorality.
+However, it is distressing, indeed, that most Jews would dismiss, as morally perverse, a proposal of forgiveness and regret towards the Nazis, yet would applaud, as the epitome of righteousness, the infinitely more dangerous immorality embodied in the critiqued Declaration.
 Why more dangerous? -- that is self-evident: The Nazis were Yesterday's Enemy, but the Arabs are Today's Enemy.
 While, in the last 70 years, not a single Jew has been murdered by the Nazis, during this very same period tens of thousands of Jews have been murdered and maimed -- and continue to be murdered and maimed -- by the Arabs.

 Finally, the secular founders of the modern State of Israel dreamed of creating a "normal" country which would be just like the gentile countries that comprised the remainder of the World.
 For them this meant a Jewish nation-state with minimal Judaic influence.
 However, regardless of one's view of Judaic law, it is simply not normal -- even from a secular humanist standpoint -- for any nation, including the renascent Jewish State, to forgive its enemies for seeking to destroy it, and to simultaneously feel guilty for defending against, and achieving victory over, them.

-Just as Golda Meir made horrific errors in failing to prepare Israel for the disastrous Yom Kippur War (which took place in the year following her infamous statement), she was wrong, and she had no moral authority, either to forgive our enemies for murdering those whom she was sworn to protect or to regret our righteous destruction of their advancing armies.
+Just as Golda Meir made horrific errors in failing to prepare Israel for the disastrous Yom Kippur War (which took place in the year following her infamous Declaration), she was wrong both to forgive our enemies for murdering those whom she was sworn to protect and to regret our righteous destruction of their advancing armies.
 If Golda Meir had not been so ignorant of Judaic law she might have, instead, proudly declared her absolute obligation, as a Jewish leader, to protect Jewish lives without regard to the consequences, as is required by the Torah: "...
 You shall not stand aside while your fellow's blood is shed -- I am HaShem. ...
 You shall love your fellow as yourself -- I am HaShem."
-(Lev.
-19:16-18), meaning that a Jew, especially a leader of the Jewish people, is obligated to fearlessly and tenaciously act to protect his fellow Jew's life to the same extent that he would so act to protect his own life.
+(Leviticus 19:16-18), meaning that a Jew, especially a leader of the Jewish people, is obligated to fearlessly and tenaciously act to protect his fellow Jew's life to the same extent that he would so act to protect his own life.

-Lastly, the Prime Minister might have also quoted the famous commentary of Bonastruc ça Porta, better known to the Jewish World as Ramban (Rabbi Moshe ben Nachman, also known as Nachmanides, b.
+Lastly, the Prime Minister might have also quoted the famous commentary of Bonastruc ça Porta, more famously known to the Jewish World as Ramban (being the acronym for Rabbi Moshe ben Nachman, also known as Nachmanides, b.
 1194 - d.
-1270) on Deut.
-7:16 that: "Through the Mercy of Fools all Justice is lost."
+1270) on Deuteronomy 7:16 that: "Through the Mercy of Fools all Justice is lost."

 © Mark Rosenblit